Onufriev-Lab/deepchem_HFE_residual_modeling/README.txt

 4. K-fold Cross Validation
   - using k-fold cross validation to run multiple experiments and gain a more general understanding of the models preformance on the dataset
 5. Hyperparameter Exploration
-  - running many cross validation experiments to
+  - running many cross validation experiments on the validation set to find the best combination of hyperparameters
+  - manually edit parameter list selection and destination directory
 6. Hyperparameter Evaluation
   - train and store models on final hyperparameters
+7. Graphing
+  -

 Folders